 According to our SNN model results, the most important, controlling features for landslides in this area are the product of slope and \emph{MAP} (N-S region) or that of slope and \emph{NEE} (NW-SE and E-W regions).
 This result implies that local precipitation infiltration influenced by precipitation rate and intensity, represented by \emph{MAP} and \emph{NEE}, may serve as a first-order control on $W$ or \emph{k(W)} in eq.~(\ref{eq:5}).
 The absence of drainage area or discharge as a dominant contributing feature to susceptibility may suggest that subsurface flow convergence may be a second-order contributor to landslides in the easternmost Himalaya.
 However, we cannot rule out the possibility that the importance of topographic convergence was masked due to the low-resolution of our input topographic and rainfall data~\cite{leonarduzzi2021numerical}.
 These factors can be further examined in future studies using high-resolution topographic and climate data in SNN models.

-Identifying the exact trigger for a landslide requires dense measurements and historic records of the soil, hydrologic, and climatic conditions (e.g., soil moisture, antecedent rainfall, rainfall intensity)~\cite{Orland2020,kirschbaum2020changes}, which are often difficult to obtain, especially in rural mountainous areas with limited accessibility.
+Nonetheless, identifying the exact trigger for a landslide requires dense field measurements and historic records of soil, hydrologic, and climatic conditions (e.g., soil moisture, antecedent rainfall, rainfall intensity)~\cite{Orland2020,kirschbaum2020changes}, which are often difficult to obtain, especially in rural mountainous areas with limited accessibility.
 We have shown that our SNN model can identify key controls and quantify their potential contributions to susceptibility, highlighting the essence of strong slope-climate coupled controls on landslide occurrences.
-The composite features identified by the SNN such as \emph{NEE*Slope} or \emph{MAP*Slope} are consistent with previous understanding of landslide mechanisms (Supporting Information).
+The composite features identified by the SNN such as \emph{NEE*Slope} or \emph{MAP*Slope} are consistent with previous understandings of landslide mechanisms.
 However, they were not explicitly implemented in previous data-driven statistical models.
-In DNNs, such couplings were likely identified, but if that were the case, the information would have been implicitly contained in the network weights and not readily available to the user.
-By incorporating the climatic controls from \emph{MAP*Slope} and \emph{Asp} in the N-S region, the performance of the SNN improved, increasing AUROC by 3--26\% compared to those of statistical or physically-based models~\cite{Montgomery1994,Dietrich2001,Lee2005,akgun2012comparison} (Supporting Information).
+In DNNs, such couplings would likely be identified, but if that were the case, the information would be implicitly contained in the network weights and not readily available to the user.
+By incorporating climatic composite features including \emph{MAP*Slope}, \emph{NEE*Slope}, and \emph{Asp*Relief}, the performance of the SNN improved, increasing average AUROC by 5-22\% compared to those of statistical or physically-based models~\cite{Montgomery1994,Dietrich2001,Lee2005,akgun2012comparison} (Supplementary Note 2, Supplementary Table 3).
 This performance enhancement is statistically significant according to our confidence interval estimates from a 10-fold cross validation.